dymaptic/GeoBlazor/src/dymaptic.GeoBlazor.Core.Validator/README.md

-# GeoBlazor Core Validator
+# GeoBlazor Constructor Validator

 ## Purpose

-This validator ensures that Blazor components in the GeoBlazor.Core project follow the correct constructor patterns required by the .NET Dependency Injection container.
+This validator ensures that Blazor components in GeoBlazor projects follow the correct constructor patterns required by the .NET Dependency Injection container.

 Specifically, it validates that classes inheriting from `ComponentBase` (or `MapComponent`) that have multiple constructors properly use the `[ActivatorUtilitiesConstructor]` attribute on their parameterless constructor.